Permanent Cardiac Pacing in Children: Choosing the Optimal Pacing Site: A Multicenter Study

 This relative large, multicenter trial assessed pacing sites and their effect on LV function and synchrony in pediatric patients with complete heart block and structurally normal hearts.
 This is an important group to study, as patients require many years of pacing, and decisions made early in life may have an important impact on long-term LV function.
 This study demonstrates the superiority of LV pacing when feasible.
 Importantly, many patients did tolerate traditional RV pacing, particularly when paced in the RV apex.
 This also adds to the growing body of evidence suggesting that a large part of the benefit of biventricular pacing is pacing of the systemic ventricle.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, EP Basic Science, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, EP Basic Science, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias

 Keywords: Child, Atrioventricular Block, Ventricular Function, Right, Heart Defects, Congenital, Ventricular Septum, Cardiac Pacing, Artificial, Pacemaker, Artificial, Heart Ventricles, Cardiac Resynchronization Therapy